– We contribute towards quality assurance and enhancement in education

-If you have a digital mailbox, this is where you will receive the result from NOKUT.
-If you do not have a digital mailbox, letters from NOKUT will be available in the applicant portal.
+You will hear back sooner from NOKUT if you have a digital mailbox.
+If you do not have a digital mailbox, you receive letters by post and your letters will be available in the applicant portal.

 You can update changes in name or address on the webpages of the Norwegian Tax Administration.

 Applicants without a Norwegian national ID number or D number can also apply through the applicant portal.
 At the bottom of the login page, you will find the alternative: Proceed to alternative login methods.
 Here you can create an application by filling in your personal information.
 You must have an email address in order to use this service.
 In addition, you must upload copies of an ID document.

 If you are going to work and reside in Norway less than six months, you must have a D number, in order to be registered in the Norwegian National Registry.
 A D number is required to receive a tax deduction card.

 Please take care of your login information and use it to log in every time you use the Application Portal.

 Check Frequently asked questions – Login, error messages etc.

 This means that the foreign vocational education and training contains all the essential elements of Norwegian vocational education and training.
 Read more about the terms/conditions for recognition.

 The recognition is meant for the Norwegian job market and does not have an official status in any other country.
 It is a requirement that you have legal residence or occupational connection to Norway.
 This means that you must either reside in Norway with an intention of applying for jobs here, or, if you do not have legal residence in Norway, you must have an employer with work assignments in Norway.